openhab/openhab-docs/_addons_bindings/zwave/doc/brk/zsmoke_0_0.md

 # ZSMOKE Smoke Alarm
 This describes the Z-Wave device *ZSMOKE*, manufactured by *BRK Brands, Inc.* with the thing type UID of ```brk_zsmoke_00_000```.

-The device is in the category of Smoke Detector, defining Smoke detectors.
+The device is in the category of *Smoke Detector*, defining Smoke detectors.

-# Overview
+## Overview

+No device information is provided in the database.
+Consider [updating the database](http://www.cd-jackson.com/index.php/zwave/zwave-device-database/zwave-device-list/devicesummary/239) to improve the documentation.

 ## Channels